Bruceforce/vaultwarden-backup/README.md

 | LOGFILE | Path to the logfile *inside* the container |
 | CRONFILE | Path to the cron file *inside* the container |
 | DELETE_AFTER | Delete old backups after X many days |

+[^1]: The permissions should at least be 700 since the backup folder itself gets the same permissions and with 600 it would not be accessible.

 ## Common erros
 ### Wrong permissions